Shijian-Huang/storify/README.md

 # Storify

-Storify is a **cloud storage platform** built with [Next.js](https://nextjs.org).
+Storify is a **Cloud Storage Web App** built with [Next.js](https://nextjs.org).
 It allows users to upload, organize, and share their files seamlessly.
 The application supports a variety of file types, includes real-time search functionality, and provides a modern, user-friendly interface.
 Built with scalability and responsiveness in mind, Storify ensures a smooth user experience across devices.

 ## Features